Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar

 \section{Observations}

-We used observations of Sgr A* from the 2017 GMVA campaign at 3.5 mm.
-The observations were carried out on April 3, using 37 12-m antennas in Band-3 configuration centred at 86 GHz \citep{Liu_2021}.
-The dataset had a total of 5.2 hrs, with on-source time of 2.5 hrs.
+We used observations of Sgr A* from the 2017 GMVA campaign at 3.5 mm (Project Code: 2017.1.00795.V, PI: M. Johnson).
+The observations were carried out on April 3, using 37 12m antennas in Band 3 configuration centred at 86 GHz \citep{Liu_2021}.
+The dataset covered a total of 5.2 hr, with on-source time of 2.5 hr.
 We used a total of $\sim$2 hr observing time, excluding 30 minutes of unusable data (see \href{tab:table1}{Table 2}).
 The off-source time corresponds to the calibrations needed between source scans.
 Some calibrators were 3C 279, NRAO 530 and J1924-2914 (OV-236).

-As discussed in \cite{Liu_2021}, the data was converted to \texttt{PSRFITS} format \citep{psrfits} with full Stokes information (I,Q,U,V) and 32 frequency channels, each with a 62.5 MHz channel width.
+As discussed in \cite{Liu_2021}, the data was converted to PSRFITS format \citep{psrfits} with full Stokes information (I,Q,U,V) and 32 frequency channels, each with a 62.5 MHz channel width.
 The outputs were multiple files corresponding to each scan, with an approximate duration of 52 s.
-In every 18.192 s there was a drop-off on the timeseries caused by the phasing cycle of the array.
-This artifact was previously reported in \cite{Liu_2021}.
-We listed the observations in \href{tab:obs}{Table 2}.
+Every 18.192 s there was a drop-off on the time series caused by the phasing cycle of the array.
+This artefact was previously reported in \cite{Liu_2021}.
+We list the observations in \href{tab:obs}{Table 2}.

-\section{Methods and Data Processing}
+\section{Methods and data processing}

-We searched for single pulses using a \texttt{PRESTO} \citep{presto} based pipeline, detailed in \cite{Braga2024} with some modifications to account for \texttt{PSRFITS} containing Stokes.
-We used a signal-to-noise ratio (SNR) threshold of 6, determined through analysis of the noise floor of the time series on pulse-free regions.
-These time series were constructed by summing all the frequency channels of the \texttt{PSRFITS} files on Stokes I. Given the high DM of the source and the high observing frequency at Band-3, the dispersion delay between the highest and the lowest frequency channel is 46 $\mu$s (see \href{tab:delay_table}{Table 1}).
+We searched for single pulses using a PRESTO-based pipeline \citep{presto}, detailed in \cite{Braga2024} with some modifications to account for PSRFITS containing Stokes.
+We used a signal-to-noise ratio (S/N) threshold of 6, determined through analysis of the noise floor of the time series on pulse-free regions.
+These time series were constructed by summing all the frequency channels of the PSRFITS files on Stokes I. Given the high DM of the source and the high observing frequency at Band 3, the dispersion delay between the highest and the lowest frequency channel is 46 $\mu$s (see \href{tab:delay_table}{Table 1}).
 Therefore, DM trials were unnecessary, and we adopted the reported value of the source, 1770 $\rm{pc cm^{-3}}$ \citep{Liu_2021}.
 Using this value we searched for single pulses in Stokes I. We inspected each candidate visually.
 To this end, we constructed the time series in intensity, linear and circular polarisation.